tytydraco/yessleep/out/My_sons_eating_disorder_is_getting_out_of_hand.md

 I pulled over and said that I could.

-"I just sent you an email with the X-ray we took of Theo’s face yesterday, and we found something very peculiar.
-Can you open it?" he asked.
+"I just sent you an email with the X-ray we took of Theo’s face yesterday, and we found something very peculiar." he said.

 On speakerphone, I opened the file on my phone and scrolled through a few images, not quite understanding what I was seeing.